Skip to main content

 Chapter 2

-Early childhood – the period from conception until a child is five – matters in its own right.
+Early childhood – the period from pregnancy until a child is five – matters in its own right.
 It also matters because what happens during this period lays the foundations for our lifelong health and wellbeing.
-Early childhood is a period of rapid development.
-More than one million connections develop between a babies’ brain cells every second.

-By shaping this early development, we have the chance to shape a child’s future.
 Many factors shape early development.
 While genes guide development, they do not determine how children’s brains and bodies develop.
-Relationships, surroundings, and experiences both in the womb and after birth also influence development in profound and lasting ways.
+Relationships, experiences and environments, in the womb and after birth, also influence development in profound and lasting ways.

-Early relationships, experiences, and environments change our biology.
+• Early relationships, experiences, and environments change our biology

 Early relationships, experiences, and environments do not just change how we think and feel.
 They shape our developing biology and biological systems and can even influence how genes are expressed.